 openLooKeng support creating tables with the following type into a SAP HANA Database.
 The table shows the mapping from openLooKeng to SAP HANA data types.

-openLooKeng type SAP HANA Detabase type Notes BOOLEAN BOOLEAN TINYINT TINYINT SMALLINT SMALLINT INTEGER INTEGER BIGINT BIGINT REAL REAL DOUBLE DOUBLE DECIMAL DECIMAL VARCHAR VARCHAR CHAR CHAR VARBINARY VARBINARY JSON NA DATE DATE TIME TIME TIME WITH TIME ZONE NA TIMESTAMP TIMESTAMP TIMESTAMP WITH TIME ZONE NA
+openLooKeng type SAP HANA Detabase type Notes BOOLEAN BOOLEAN TINYINT TINYINT SMALLINT SMALLINT INTEGER INTEGER BIGINT BIGINT REAL REAL DOUBLE DOUBLE DECIMAL DECIMAL VARCHAR VARCHAR CHAR CHAR VARBINARY VARBINARY JSON NA Not Available DATE DATE TIME NA Not Available TIME WITH TIME ZONE NA Not Available TIMESTAMP NA Not Available TIMESTAMP WITH TIME ZONE NA Not Available

 openLooKeng-to-Hana function Mapping